Approximation of conformal mappings and novel applications to shape recognition of planar domains: Introduction

-Section~\ref{se:disk} is devoted to the proof of Theorem~\ref{th:disk}, where we address the approximation of the uniformization of a bounded, simply-connected Jordan domain, the setting in which Conjecture~\ref{con:step} was first stated.
+Section~\ref{se:disk} is devoted to the proof of Theorem~\ref{th:disk}, where we provide an approximation of the uniformization of a bounded, simply-connected Jordan domain, the setting in which Stephenson's conjecture (Conjecture~\ref{con:step}) was first stated.
 The idea is to present the {\it punctured} domain as an increasing sequence of annuli.
 Thus, one can apply Theorem~\ref{th:annulus2} to each annulus in the sequence.
-The existence of a converging subsequence of the maps obtained in each step to a bounded, conformal, univalent map follows the same rationale as in Corollary~\ref{th:anncont}, and we can therefore restrict attention to the case that the boundary of the domain is polygonal.
-The final ingredient in the proof is the Riemann's removable singularity theorem.
+The existence of a converging subsequence of the maps obtained in each step to a bounded, conformal, univalent map is then proved (following the same rationale as in Corollary~\ref{th:anncont}), and we can therefore restrict attention to the case that the boundary of the domain is polygonal.
+Finally, the Riemann's removable singularity theorem is used to show that the sequence of the above conformal maps is bounded, hence, can be extended over the puncture.

-With the aim of making this paper self-contained to a broad audience, it contains an Appendix.
-In Appendix~\ref{se:notation1} and in Appendix~\ref{se:ENFT}, we collect a few important notations, definitions and theorems from the finite volume method that are applied in this paper.
+With the aim of making this paper self-contained, it contains an Appendix.
+In Appendix~\ref{se:notation1} and in Appendix~\ref{se:ENFT}, we collect a few important notations, definitions and theorems from the finite element method that are applied in this paper.
 The reader who is familiar with this method, can skip these sections.
-However, Theorem~\ref{Th:FVMEtimate}, which is quoted from \cite{ChaLa} is essential for the $L_{\infty}$ convergence analysis results of this paper.
-In Appendix~\ref{se:ENDF}, we explain how Stephenson's conductance constants naturally appear in the setting of the finite volume element method.
+However, Theorem~\ref{Th:FVMEtimate}, which is quoted from \cite[Theorem 4.1]{ScWa} is essential for the $L_{\infty}$ convergence analysis results of this paper.
+In Appendix~\ref{se:ENDF}, we describe the relation between Stephenson's conductance constants and the theory of the finite volume element method.